-This will impact a maximum of 1 brood.
+This will impact a maximum of 2 broods, or up to 11.8% of breeding pairs based on 2016 breeding census.
+Although the Trustees anticipates that take exposure will be restricted to Leland/East Beach, TTOR reserves the right to shift take exposure to other portions of the site, if necessary.
 Beach will continue to be closed to OSV traffic when the next pair of PIPL is encountered with setbacks as per the Guidelines.
-When the Nantucket Superintendent or Southeast Ecology Assistant identifies the brood to be exposed, 24 hour advance notice will be provided to DFW before initiating the covered activity.
+When the Southeast Ecology Assistant identifies the brood to be exposed, 24 hour advance notice will be provided to DFW before initiating the covered activity.

-The travel corridor will be Oceanside, no greater than 5 yards wide and delineated with highly visible markers.
+The travel corridor will be an interior road, no greater than 5 yards wide.
 There will be no parking or stopping along the self escort corridor until the exposed brood has been passed by at least 200 meters (600 feet) as designated by signs placed by shorebird staff and readjusted as necessary.
 Travel will only occur between 1000 and 1600 hours.
 OSVs will be self guided with a passenger in front of every vehicle.
 Each vehicle must have at least one passenger 16 years of age or older to walk approximately 10 feet in front of the vehicle in the self-escort corridor.
-The escort will look for chicks in the road and stop the vehicle if either a chick is observed or one of the monitors (shorebird or vehicle monitor, see below) requires the vehicle to stop.
+The escort will look for chicks in the road and stop the vehicle if either a chick is observed or one of the monitors (shorebird or vehicle monitor) requires the vehicle to stop.
 All self- escorted vehicles must maintain a safe distance of at least 15 feet from the escort to the vehicle in front.
-Vehicles will be held by the Compliance Monitor (i.e., cue) in the travel corridor before the 200 (600 foot) meter self escort zone until chicks have moved at least 50ft away as confirmed by the Brood Monitor.
+Vehicles will be held by the Compliance Monitor (i.e., cue) in the travel corridor before the 200 (600 foot) meter self escort zone until chicks have moved more than 50ft away as confirmed by the Brood Monitor.

 There will be a Shorebird Monitor continuously keeping track of the pair during the entire travel period.
 At least 1⁄2 hour before 1000, the Monitor will be dispatched to locate the brood and account for all unfledged chicks.
-Once the Brood Monitor has established the locations of chicks, he/she will notify the Nantucket Superintendent.
+Once the Brood Monitor has established the locations of chicks, he/she will notify the Southeast Ecology Assistant.
 At this time, the Compliance Monitor will be notified that the OSV trail is open for travel.
 In the event that all chicks are not located, opening the OSV trail will be delayed until such time that all chicks are accounted for or it has been determined by the Brood Monitor that there are no chicks in the OSV trail.
-The Brood Monitor will communicate his/her determination to the Nantucket Superintendent for confirmation to open the trail.
+The Brood Monitor will communicate his/her determination to the Southeast Ecology Assistant for confirmation to open the trail.
 Monitors will be given lunch and breaks as required by law and will be relieved by trained Rangers or shorebird staff as needed.